Does your website suffer from slow a response time?

 Afterward, it gives a global score based on that factor and five other key categories.

-Ways to reduce server response time there is no one simple fix
+Tactics to improve server response time, no one simple fix

 Each case is unique, but the same underlying factors are usually in play.